 Bring the form above to your child’s dental care provider to be completed.
 Poor dental health can cause pain, lead to significant life-long health problems and be a barrier to academic achievement.

-New York State law requires school districts to request dental certificates for students when they enter school and in grades K, 2, 4, 7 and 10.
+New York State law requires school districts to request dental certificates for students when they enter school (pre-K or kindergarten) and in grades 1, 3, 5, 7 and 11.

 The dental assessment may be completed during or 12 months prior to the school year in which it is required.
 Please return the completed form to your school nurse.